-The Royal Opera's/Kasper Holten's latest, in-your-face, innovative production of this piece crammed with hits has not charmed all critics, but what does?
-I'm just your average music-lover, and I adored it.
+The Royal Opera's/Kasper Holten's latest, in-your-face, innovative production of this piece crammed with hits has not charmed all critics.
+What does?
+I'm just your average music-lover.
+I adored it.
 As did Andrew 'Plebgate' Mitchell, who was sitting directly in front of us, street-chic in his pale blue gingham shirt.
 The irony of his attendance at perhaps this most extreme of all 'morality plays' was not lost.
-Great comedy and high tragedy, give me more.
+Great comedy and high tragedy.
+Sell me more.

 Bravo Brazilian tenor Atalla Ayan, who stepped into the shoes of an ailing Antonio Poli only yesterday morning to sing, splendidly, the role of Don Ottavio.
-He was a triumph.
 This lesser Don is a sap compared to the louche sex god portrayed beguilingly by forty one year-old Polish baritone Mariusz Kwiecien.
 Giovanni gets the girls, but Ottavio gets one of the greatest arias ever composed for the tenor voice: 'Il Mio Tesoro'.
-There's a God, all right.
+There is a God.

 Talking of Whom.
 French author Gustave Flaubert ('Madame Bovary') described 'Don Giovanni', together with 'Hamlet' and the sea, as 'the three finest things God ever made.'

 Covent Garden goes mad for it.
 Unrepentant Giovanni goes to hell.
-But then, we all do.
+We all do.